Luthaf/rascaline/docs/src/reference/c/index.rst

+.. _c-api-reference:

 C API reference
 ===============

-Rascaline offers a C API (that can also be called directly from C++).
+Rascaline offers a C API that can be called from any language able to call C functions (in particular, this includes Python, Fortran with ``iso_c_env``, C++, and most languages used nowadays).
+Convenient wrappers of the C API are also provided for :ref:`Python <python-api-reference>` and :ref:`C++
+<cxx-api-reference>` users.

 The C API is implemented in Rust, in the ``rascaline-c-api`` crate.
-You can use this API by :ref:`installing the corresponding shared library and header
-<install-c-lib>`, and then including ``rascaline.h`` and linking with
+You can use these functions in your own code by :ref:`installing the corresponding shared library and header <install-c-lib>`, and then including ``rascaline.h`` and linking with ``-lrascaline``.
-``-lrascaline``.
 Alternatively, we provide a cmake package config file, allowing you to do use rascaline like this (after installation):

 .. code-block:: cmake